jonsmithers/vim-html-template-literals/readme.md

 ## Installation

-This plugin requires [vim-javascript] (or [typescript-vim] if you're using typescript _and your vim is roughly older than 8.1.2365).
+This plugin requires [vim-javascript] (or [typescript-vim] if you're using typescript).
 If you use [vim-plug] for package management, installation looks like this:

 [vim-javascript]: https://github.com/pangloss/vim-javascript
 [typescript-vim]: https://github.com/leafgarland/typescript-vim